TIP SHEET

 Train Your Compliance Teams

-Managing paid leave laws for remote and hybrid employees is clearly a major challenge, especially for large employers that operate across the U.S. The final tip here is about training your compliance teams to ensure they understand the intricacies of each law, know what’s required of employers (average weekly wage calculations, anyone) and know what is allowed for employee leave.
-Need help tracking paid leave laws?
-GovDocs can help you simplify your paid leave program across all locations.
+Managing paid leave laws for remote and hybrid employees presents a major challenge, especially for large employers that operate nationally.
+Our final recommendation is to train your compliance teams to ensure they understand the intricacies of each law, know what’s required of you, the employer, and know the specifics of employee leave regardless of location.

-Copyright © 2023 GovDocs, Inc. GovDocs is a registered trademark of GovDocs, Inc. This content is intended for market awareness only.
+Copyright © 2024 GovDocs, Inc. GovDocs is a registered trademark of GovDocs, Inc. This content is intended for market awareness only.
 It is not to be used for legal advice or counsel.